 |Microsoft OneDrive||1 TB||

 This section covers general tools for team communications.
 If you are looking for video teaching tools, please visit the Video & Presentations section.
-Arts ISIT offers support for Zoom and Skype For Business.
+Arts ISIT offers support for Zoom and Microsoft Teams.
 Depending on you and your teams’ needs, one tool may be more effective than the other.